Tulip4attoo/Soul-like-Game-UE5/README.md

 # Soul-like Game UE5

+# Update note on 18 Aug 2022

+Before I started it, I had no idea what an ER-like game required.
+It took me a long time to realize that you need a specific type of animation to make it feel like an ER game.
+After a difficult period, I am still unable to recreate the feeling of an ER (of course it is too hard, but it is my goal).
+Yeah, I made this repo to apply for some jobs, but to be honest, I'm not impressed with the outcome, so I doubt it will impress any recruiter.

+So, what to do now?

+I will extract the model and animation from ER, and put some of them in UE5.
+Re-create the combat.
+Yeah, it will take much time but it will produce much better result, I believe.

+# Project

 This project was created using both C++ and Blueprint in UE5 (5.0.3).
 The majority of the base classes are written in C++ and the details are updated using Blueprint.

 The main character is Gideon from Paragon.